bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 | 4 bytes - number of atoms | 4 bytes - number of bonds | 4 bytes - amw | 4 bytes - number of rings | 4 bytes - size of the binary molecule | n bytes - binary molecule |
 ```

-The initial experiments suggested that this deserialization process is very expensive,
-especially in an OLAP scenario where the full column is being scanned.
-Every
-binary molecule would be deserialized in order to do even the inexpensive comparisons.
-The reason the prefix and short-circuit mechanism is so powerful is because it allows
-the system to save time by avoiding this deserialization.
-Only when the prefixes match,
-deserializing the binary molecule is necessary to do further checks.

-After sharing these results, user dalke on Hacker News gave me some great new ideas
+After sharing these results, user dalke on Hacker News gave me some great ideas
 to explore.
 As I worked on these new ideas, it exposed limitations of the first
 implementation.
-More experiments suggested it was the size of the Umbra-mol in-memory representation.
+More experiments suggested the size of the Umbra-mol in-memory representation was a problem.
-And that led me to explore how to implement the second key idea from Umbra-style strings:
+This finding led me to explore how to implement the second key idea from Umbra-style strings:
-store a pointer to the string rather than inlining the string into the struct.
+store a pointer to the string rather than inlining the string into the struct to shrink the size of the Umbra-mol.

 In the rest of this post, I will describe improvements made to the prefix and storing
 a pointer to the binary molecule rather than inlining the data.
 I will then present